odoo/documentation/applications/accounting/others/analytic/usage.rst

 The analytic accounting can be used for several purposes:

--  analyse costs of a company
+-  analyze costs of a company

 -  reinvoice time to a customer

--  analyse performance of a service or a project
+-  analyze performance of a service or a project

 To manage analytic accounting, you have to activate it in :menuselection:`Configuration --> Settings`: